ajpelu/qpyr_review/qp_general_review.md

 Silva, J. S., F. C. Rego, and M. A. Martins-Louçao.
 2003.
 Root distribution of mediterranean woody plants. introducing a new empirical model.
 Plant Biosystems 137:63–72.

 Tavsanoglu, Ç., and J. G. Pausas.
 2018.
 A functional trait database for mediterranean basin plants.
 Scientific Data 5:180135.

+Webb, P. B. 1838.
+Iter hispaniense, or a synopsis of plants collected in the southern provinces of spain and in portugal, with geographical remarks, and observations on rare and undescribed species.
+Page 100.
+London, Béthune; Plon.

+Willkomm, Moritz, and J. Lange.
+1861.
+Prodromus florae hispanicae, seu synopsis methodica omnium plantarum in hispania.
+Page 358.
+Stuttgart,E. Schweizerbart.

 Zanne, A., G. Lopez-Gonzalez, D. Coomes, J. Ilic, S. Jansen, S. Lewis, R. Miller, N. Swenson, M. Wiemann, and J. Chave.
 2009.
 Data from: Towards a worldwide wood economics spectrum.
 Dryad Digital Repository.